oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/domains/model-in-image/update2.md

    {{% /expand %}}

-   For a more detailed view of this activity, you can use the `waitForDomain.sh` sample life cycle script.
+   For a more detailed view of this activity, you can use the `waitForDomain.sh` sample lifecycle script.
    This script provides useful information about a domain's pods and optionally waits for its `Completed` status condition to become `True`.
    A `Completed` domain indicates that all of its expected